BrewBlox/brewblox-documentation/docs/dev/decisions/documentation_layout.md

 ## Context

-During the BrewBlox project, a lot of documentation has been written, both in the `brewblox-dev-docs` repository, and in source code.
+During the Brewblox project, a lot of documentation has been written, both in the `brewblox-dev-docs` repository, and in source code.

 In order to improve accessibility, this should be properly categorized and published.